New to Gluten Free?

 Traveling can be one of the greatest pleasures in life and for the gluten intolerant it can also be one the most challenging… Read More

 Meet Dr. Vikki Petersen.
-Dr. Petersen is a Chiropractor and Certified Clinical Nutritionist, is co-founder and co-director (along with her husband, Dr. Richard Petersen) of the renowned HealthNow Medical Center and acclaimed author of the book The Gluten Effect … Read More
+Dr. Petersen is a Chiropractor and Certified Clinical Nutritionist, is co-founder and co-director (along with her husband, Dr. Richard Petersen) of the renowned Root Cause Medical Clinic and acclaimed author of the book The Gluten Effect … Read More

-Dr. Vikki Petersen answers the question “What now?” just eliminating gluten from the diet and home is not enough… Read More
+Dr. Vikki Petersen answers the question, “Now what?” and why just eliminating gluten from the diet and home is not enough… Read More

 Dr. Vikki Petersen responds to questions about the consumption of dairy by the gluten intolerant… Read More